 Moving house is a pain in the behind.
 Between discovering how much stuff you really own and transferring all your bills, it’s easy to forget items from your to do list.
 I’ve created the ultimate moving house checklist to help you on your way.

 As it’s a busy time, important things can easily slip through the cracks and be forgotten.
-If you’re a completely novice to moving house or just looking for a handy reference of items to tick off your list, check out my moving house checklist for inspiration.
+If you’re a complete novice to moving house, or just looking for a handy reference of items to tick off your list, check out my moving house checklist for inspiration.

 1 Month Before You Move